Terradue/doc-ellip/source/solutions/workflows/quick-start/stagedata.rst

 #.
 We downloaded and prepared data from a remote catalogue;
 #.
 We used it in our workflow (*Stage In*);
 #.
-We published the workflow results to pass the Stage out data by reference to the Hadoop framework
+We published the workflow results to pass the *Stage Out* data by reference to the Hadoop framework.